Saheb Ramrao Khandare

-Saheb Ramrao Khandare (Devanagari: साहेब रामराव खंदारे) (born July 5, 1962) is an Indian Indologist, folklorist critic and experimental poet who writes in the Marathi language.
+Saheb Ramrao Khandare (born 5 July 1962) is an Indian Indologist, folklorist critic and experimental poet who writes in the Marathi language.

 Khandare is said to have brought consciousness techniques into Marathi drama.
 He introduced a new branch in history writing through his book Marathyancha Samajik Sanskrutik Ithas, i.e. socio-cultural history.

 Khandare was the first to introduce the ‘Theory of Interdisciplinary Studies’ to India in 1993, and also formed a new ‘Folklorical Criticism’ for arts and literature.